Sudharanilm/Dynamic-Form-Building-Required-Validation/README.md

 An Angular application using Angular Material and Bootstrap that allows users to dynamically create, configure, and render form fields.
 This is a fully customizable form builder with support for field types like text, textarea, dropdown, checkbox, and radio buttons.

 ## 🚀 Features
-- Add dynamic form fields
-- Customize label, placeholder, required validation
-- Dropdown and radio support with default options
+- ✅ Field customization (label, placeholder, required, min/max length, options)
-- Angular Material form components
+- ✅ Real-time form preview and rendering
-- Bootstrap-based layout
-- Remove fields dynamically
-- Required field validation
+- ✅ Required validation for all field types
+- ✅ Modular Angular architecture (components, services)
+- ✅ Angular Material-based responsive UI
+- ✅ Success message on form submission
-- Submit form and view data in console
+- ✅ Logs form submission data to the console
-- Clean, standalone component structure
+- ✅ Built-in error handling

 ## 📦 Installation
 1. **Clone the repository**